microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/bookingbusiness_getcalendarview.md

 # bookingBusiness: getCalendarView

-Get the collection of [bookingAppointment](../resources/bookingappointment.md) objects that occurs in the specified date range.
+Get the collection of [bookingAppointment](../resources/bookingappointment.md) objects for a [bookingBusiness](../resources/bookingbusiness.md), that occurs in the specified date range.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).